yansigit/ComfyUI-Nvidia-Docker/README.md

 Multiple images are available.
 Each image's name contains a tag reflecting its core components.
 For example, `ubuntu24_cuda12.5.1` is based on Ubuntu 24.04 with CUDA 12.5.1.
 Depending on the version of the Nvidia drivers installed, the Docker container runtime will only support a certain version of CUDA.
 For example, Driver 550 supports up to CUDA 12.4 and will not be able to run the CUDA 12.4.1 or 12.5.1 versions.
 The recently released 570 driver supports up to CUDA 12.8 and RTX 50xx GPUs.

+For more details on CUDA/GPU support, see https://en.wikipedia.org/wiki/CUDA#GPUs_supported

 Use the `nvidia-smi` command on your system to obtain the `CUDA Version:` entry.
 It will show you the maximum CUDA version supported by your driver.
 If the printout shows `CUDA Version: 12.6`, your driver will support up to the `cuda12.5.1` version of the container (below the maximum CUDA version supported by the driver) but not `cuda12.8`.
 With this information, check for a usable `tag`  in the table below.

 The `latest` tag will point to a most up-to-date build (i.e., the most recent OS+CUDA).